AmitayCohen1/react-node-deploy/s3-cloudfront-cicd.md

 2. **AWS Account**: You must have an AWS account with permissions to create and configure S3 buckets and CloudFront distributions.

+3. **IAM Role**: Create an IAM role in AWS with the necessary permissions to access S3 and CloudFront.
+This role will be assumed by GitHub Actions.
+Ensure you have the IAM role ARN.

-3. **AWS Access Key and Secret**: Generate an AWS access key and secret key with sufficient permissions, and store them as secrets in your GitHub repository.
+4. **GitHub Secrets**: Store sensitive information (IAM role's access keys and other secrets) as GitHub secrets in your GitHub repository.

-4. **AWS Region**: Determine the AWS region where your S3 bucket and CloudFront distribution will be located.
+5. **AWS Region**: Determine the AWS region where your S3 bucket and CloudFront distribution will be located.

-5. **CloudFront Distribution ID**: Create a CloudFront distribution in your AWS account and note down the Distribution ID.
+6. **CloudFront Distribution ID**: Create a CloudFront distribution in your AWS account and note down the Distribution ID.

 ## Steps